dmcarrington/bitwatch/README.md

 Inspired by Bowser (https://github.com/arcbtc/bowser-bitcoin-hardware-wallet)

-T-Watch 2020 has no SD card, so use SPIFFS with watch-hosted webserver(!) to retrive PSBT.
-Post transaction to server to initiate wallet operations.
+T-Watch 2020 has no SD card, so use SPIFFS to host the text file providing wallet commands.
+The text file is contained in the `bitwatch/data` directory, and needs to be loaded to the bitwatch after flashing using the steps described in https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/.
+Commands to be written to the file are the same as in the Bowser wallet from which this project is derived:
-More secure option - write operations via SPIFFS directly (https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html)

 COMMANDS
 Wipe device completely, setup new wallet: